-Most of the functions that the Echo Dot is capable of, will work right out of the box (ie, asking for local weather, playing songs, checking sports scores or movie times, etc.) However, there are some skills or commands you can teach your Echo Dot over time.
+Most of the functions that the Echo Dot is capable of will work right out of the box (ie, asking for local weather, playing songs, checking sports scores or movie times, etc.) There are some skills and commands, however, you can teach your Echo Dot over time.
 And with new features, and new commands turning up on what seems like a daily basis, you’re going to keep teaching your Echo Dot to power your home, and your life, in more ways the longer you own it.

 Alexa’s Echo Lineup – What’s the difference?

 The Echo Family is growing.
 As mentioned, the Echo Dot is the most basic unit, it’s the most compact, and is the most affordable.
 However, I thought it important to expand on all your options.

 (View on Amazon) Again, this is the most basic.
 While Amazon’s budget Echo Dot has the least powerful speaker and poorer sound quality than it’s larger siblings, the 3rd Generation Echo Dot delivers dramatically improved sound over Generation 1 and 2.
 This makes it an even better buy than previous versions for a budget-level Alexa speaker.

 (View on Amazon) At about $10 more, you can add a digital clock display with the Echo Dot with Clock.
 Don’t forget, if you don’t want this option, you can always ask Alexa what time it is……in literally any timezone or city in the world.

 (View on Amazon) This is the original Echo but the third generation, which includes a 3-inch woofer for more bass and increased back volume, which was originally only featured in the Echo Plus.
 This speaker doesn’t have the integrated smart hub like the Echo Plus, but we hardly find it necessary.
 As long as you use Alexa enabled smart devices, the smart hub is kind of obsolete.

 Alexa Echo Plus (2nd Gen)